-Why Being Disappointed Can Be Good For Your Business
+Why Disappointment Can Be Good For Your Business

 We all dread disappointment.
-We get our hopes up for the perfect outcome, and when it doesn’t arrive, we feel completely at a loss.
+We get our hopes up for the perfect outcome, and when it doesn’t arrive, we're completely at a loss.
 Maybe (in a very profound way) we need to feel that confusion, that despair, that frustration.

-After all, sometimes unpleasant things are good for us in the long run, and so it is with disappointment (unlike mandatory childhood cabbage, which I maintain should be criminal).
+After all, sometimes unpleasant things are good for us in the long run.
+So it is with disappointment (unlike mandatory childhood cabbage, which I maintain should be criminal).

 When you’re aiming high, don’t worry so much about how far you might fall.
 Here’s how the disappointment you dread could end up pushing you to greater successes: